-In January of 2002 ISHR received authorization to deliver the IB Middle Years Programme.
+ISHR received authorization to deliver the IB Middle Years Programme.

-In 2003 the local International Kindergarten, which was already housed on the same campus, officially became part of ISHR.
+The local International Kindergarten, which was already housed on the same campus, officially became part of ISHR.

-In June 2006 ISHR received authorization to offer the IB Primary Years Programme.
+ISHR received authorization to offer the IB Primary Years Programme.
+Additionally a 3.5m € building expansion project was started with funding from the government.

-In April 2006 a 3.5m € building expansion project was started with funding from the Government and by April 2007, ISHR had a new, much larger dining room with a professional kitchen, a new attractive library, 10 new classrooms, an additional music room, a third science laboratory and a second IT room.
+ISHR’s campus now included a much larger dining room with a professional kitchen, a new attractive library, 10 new classrooms, an additional music room, a third science laboratory and a second IT room.
 A gymnastic room and a visitors’ gallery were added to the PE Wing and the main sports hall was renovated.

-In August 2013 ISHR opened a new secondary centre, consisting of 11 classrooms, 2 music and 5 music practice rooms, 2 art rooms, study rooms and a laptop area, as well as a second PE Hall, and a fourth Science Laboratory.
+ISHR opened a new secondary centre, consisting of 11 classrooms, 2 music and 5 music practice rooms, 2 art rooms, study rooms and a laptop area, as well as a second PE Hall, and a fourth Science Laboratory.

-As of the 2019/2020 school year, ISHR has over 600 students from more than 60 different nations enrolled from our Early Years Programme through Grade 12, all following the IB programmes.
+As of the 2022/2023 school year, ISHR has over 600 students from more than 60 different nations enrolled from our Early Years Programme through Grade 12, all following the IB programmes.
 We are proud of our IB Diploma results and have alumni students studying at renowned universities on five different continents.